astralfrontier/astralfrontier-wiki/playtesting-ata.md

 ---
+title: Playtesting Avert the Apocalypse
+description: Playtesting Avert the Apocalypse
+published: true
 date: 2016/06/27
-title: Playtesting Avert the Apocalypse
-tags:
-  - avert the apocalypse
+tags: avert the apocalypse, pbta, scifi
-  - pbta
-  - scifi
+editor: markdown
+dateCreated: 2016/06/27
 ---

 I was sick yesterday so couldn't run, but two Sundays before that,